Home

 Description: Original pen, ink and wash (8 3/4 x 7 inches matted).
 No caption visible inside mat, but initialed "SP" by the artist in the lower center.

-History: Part of the Florence and Edward Kaye collection offered for sale by the House of El Dieff (Lew David Feldman) circa 1974, and probably sold separately by 1978.
+History: Part of the Florence and Edward Kaye collection offered for sale by the House of El Dieff (Lew David Feldman) circa 1974, and probably sold separately by 1978; Philip Hawley, sold to current owner 5 August 2007

 "I saw Holmes gazing down at the rush of the waters"